stan-dev/design-docs/designs/0028-quantile-functions.md

 ```
 Here there is a minor issue of whether the signature of the `cauchy_qdf` should also take `mu` as an argument, even though the quantile density function does not depend on `mu`.

 The Generalized Lambda Distribution (GLD) is a flexible probability distribution that can either be bounded or bounded on one or both sides depending on the values of its four hyperparameters.
 The GLD is not in Stan Math currently but is defined by its explicit quantile function since its CDF and PDF are not explicit functions.
-There are actually several parameterizations of the GLD quantile function that are not entirely equivalent, but the preferable parameterization looks like this in Stan code (when the median is zero and the interquartile range is one)
+There are actually several parameterizations of the GLD quantile function that are not entirely equivalent, but the preferable parameterization looks like this in Stan code
 ```
-     Standard Generalized Lambda Distribution quantile function
+     Generalized Lambda Distribution helper function

      See equation 11 of
      https://mpra.ub.uni-muenchen.de/37814/1/MPRA_paper_37814.pdf